snlbaral/MyBB-Registration-Invite-Only/README.md

     1. Copy and paste inc folder to your forum's root directory.
     2. Install and Activate the plugin from Admin CP.

+Upgrade:

+    1. Copy and paste inc folder to your forum's root directory.
+    2. Deactivate and Activate the plugin from Admin CP.

 Mybb Download: